Skip to main content

 A third option, vertical expandable prosthetic titanium ribs (VEPTR), may be recommended for children with neuromuscular scoliosis that is also affecting their rib and lung development, causing thoracic insufficiency syndrome.
 Left untreated, thoracic insufficiency syndrome can be fatal.

-In VEPTR surgery, the expandable titanium ribs are implanted into a child's back and chest and anchored to the spine, ribs, pelvis or collarbone.
-The VEPTR helps to correct and stabilize the curved spine, allowing your child's ribs, lungs and spine to grow and develop more fully.
+In VEPTR surgery, the expandable titanium ribs are implanted into a child's back and chest and anchored to the spine, ribs or pelvis.
+The VEPTR helps to correct and stabilize the curved spine, allowing your child’s ribs, lungs and spine to grow and develop more fully.

 Post-op recovery

-Our care team will also encourage your child to move around as soon as possible and modify a wheelchair for your child to improve his seated position, if appropriate.
+Our care team will also encourage your child to move around as soon as possible and modify a wheelchair for your child to improve their seated position, if appropriate.

-The Hospital is committed to partnering with you to provide the most current, comprehensive and specialized follow-up care possible for your child.
+CHOP is committed to partnering with you to provide the most current comprehensive and specialized follow-up care possible for your child.

-Patients who receive surgery for neuromuscular scoliosis at CHOP are followed closely for the first one to two years after surgery, then at regular intervals afterwards at our Main Campus or one of our CHOP Care Network locations.
+Patients who receive surgery for neuromuscular scoliosis at CHOP are followed closely for the first one to two years after surgery, then at regular intervals afterwards at one of our two hospitals in Philadelphia or King of Prussia, or at one of our CHOP Care Network locations.

-We also recognize your child's pediatrician as an important part of the care team, and will provide regular updates on your child's progress.
-If your child requires continued care into adulthood, we will help transition care to an adult orthopedic team.
+We also recognize your child’s pediatrician as an important part of the care team and will provide regular updates on your child’s progress.
+If your child needs continued care into adulthood, we will help transition care to an adult orthopedic team.

 Outlook for children with neuromuscular scoliosis

 Outcomes for children treated for neuromuscular scoliosis are typically good.
-The outlook for your child depends more on the nature, severity and effects of his neuromuscular disease, and less on the scoliosis.
+The outlook for your child depends more on the nature, severity and effects of their neuromuscular disease, and less on the scoliosis.

-With successful spinal surgery and careful post-operative care, a straighter spine can improve your child's breathing, decrease his or her vulnerability to respiratory problems, and improve the ability to sit in a stable seating position to promote activities of daily living.
+With successful spinal surgery and careful post-operative care, a straighter spine can improve your child's breathing, decrease their vulnerability to respiratory problems, and improve their ability to sit in a stable seating position to promote activities of daily living.

 Why choose CHOP